-Microsoft Word 2013 bears some amazing image editing feats that can light some creative fires.
-Of course, it can’t beat giants like Photoshop, but if someone isn’t inclined much to spend a hefty amount and climb the steep learning curve, I advise to switch to Microsoft Word 2013 for basic image editing.
-Today, we see how to use Microsoft Word 2013 picture editing tools to correct and improve your pictures.
+Microsoft Word bears some amazing image editing feats that can light some creative fires.
+Of course, it can’t beat giants like Photoshop, but if someone isn’t inclined much to spend a hefty amount and climb the steep learning curve, I advise switching to Microsoft Word for basic image editing.
+Today, we see how to use Microsoft Word picture editing tools to correct and improve your pictures.

 Microsoft Word Picture editing Tools